Why the FTC Is Better Than the FEIE for Many U.S. Expats

 Reason #3 – flexibility!

 Once you claim the FEIE, you are stuck with this election for 5 years.
 If you claim the FEIE in one year, and then claim the FTC in another year, the IRS will consider your election to claim the FEIE “revoked”.
-What this means, is that if you want to claim the FEIE again within 5 years then you need to request and receive special permission from the IRS before doing so, this is a tedious and expensive process to do so.
+What this means, is that if you want to claim the FEIE again within 5 years then you need to request and receive special permission from the IRS before doing so, which is a tedious and expensive process.

 Reason #4 – excess tax credits for future years!